 Looking to try out for the Moot Court Board while getting some great oral argument experience?

 E-mail: firstname.lastname@example.org with your full name and preferred e-mail address to register for Rounds Two & Three of the Hardt Cup.
-You must register by Friday, March 22nd, at 11:59pm.
-Once you register, you are committed to participate in both rounds.
+Once you register (date TBD), you are committed to participate in both rounds.
 Best of luck to all participants!

 ROUND ONE: Mandatory for all 1L students